Chr1sC0de/ParquetToCSV/README.md

 # ParquetToCSV

-Streamlit application for parquet to csv conversion
+Streamlit application for parquet to csv conversion.
+Note though the files appear out of order in the uploaded box, the files are loaded by name in seque